KENYA HORESBACK SAFARIS

 HORSES & TACK

 Our stable is home to over twenty-five safari horses – a mixture of Percheron-Boerperd, Friesian-Boerperd, Arab-French-Somali crossbreds, Appaloosas and thoroughbreds.
 The majority of these have been bred and raised at home on our wildlife conservancy in central Kenya.
 Living at close quarters with wild animals, our horses are familiar with being amongst big game, have great endurance and are evenly tempered.
 Under the professional guidance of Felicia and her team of grooms, each safari horse is carefully schooled, exercised and loved for the sole purpose of carrying our guests safely through the African wilderness.
-We ride in the English style using very comfortable French cavalry and English general–purpose saddles.
+We ride in the English style using very comfortable English general–purpose saddles.
 Each riding safari is personally guided by Gordie, with Felicia on hand to assist with the horses.
 We ride between 4 to 7 hours, covering 20 to 30 kilometres per day.
 Full days of riding when we move camp are alternated with days where we ride out of camp and return for lunch and a siesta in the afternoon.
 Our weight limit is 90 kgs (200 lbs or 14 st) (or by prior arrangement).
 Riding groups of between 1 and 12 guests may be arranged.
 All riders must be confident at all paces, of intermediate level of fitness and riding ability, and have with them a sense of adventure.
 We are unable to accept beginners.

 WHERE WE RIDE

-Our rides in Kenya are operated in the most game-rich wilderness locations on the continent, in some of the largest unfenced expanses in Africa.
+Our horse riding safaris in Kenya are operated in the most game-rich wilderness locations on the continent, in some of the largest unfenced expanses in Africa.
 Far from civilization, the sense of space and freedom is overwhelming.
 These areas offer great diversity in wildlife species, birdlife and scenery.
 They are also home to the Masai and Samburu people, who roam the plains with their herds of livestock.

 Altitude 5,000 – 6,500 ft.